vsch/kotlin-jdbc/README.md

 migrations are only required to migrate the table schema and table data.
 Other entities will be updated via their own scripts.

+:warning: The migration scripts should not assume a particular version of other entities than tables because function, procedure, view or trigger scripts will only be applied after all migration/rollback scripts for all intervening versions are run and only the entity scripts for the final version will be executed.
+If you require as specific version of these entities in the migration scripts then you will need to include these in the migration scripts.

 To make debugging of rollback/migration scripts easier, after each migration/rollback the resulting database tables are validated against the corresponding version's `tables/` directory contents and an error is recorded if the validation fails.
 The validation will ignore